vharntzen/vharntzen.github.io/about.md

 description: a b o u t
 ---

 I am Vera, currently working as a PhD candidate in statistics applied to infectious disease.
-I work in the department of Mathematics, Leiden University, in the [group](https://sites.google.com/view/daspo/members) lead by Marta Fiocco.
+Since june 2021, I work in the department of Mathematics, Leiden University, in the [group](https://sites.google.com/view/daspo/members) lead by Marta Fiocco.
 My supervisors are Marta Fiocco (promotor) and Ronald Geskus (co-promotor)

 Work in progress. (...)